-While players and spectators focus on the game, it’s important for facility managers to pay attention to and take care of the trees and shrubs around their field(s).
-When it comes to managing trees and shrubs, there are several things to keep in mind that will help promote their health, aesthetics, and the safety of players and visitors.
+While players and spectators focus on the game, facility managers pay attention to the whole property, including trees and shrubs.
+There are several things to keep in mind that will help promote their health, aesthetics, and the safety of players and visitors.

 Regular Inspection and Maintenance

-Perform routine inspections to identify any signs of disease, pest infestations, or structural issues among trees and shrubs.
-Pruning dead or diseased branches helps maintain plant health while simultaneously preventing hazards to players, spectators, and staff.
-You don’t necessarily need to inspect weekly, but making a habit of inspecting once per month or quarterly will help you stay on top of anything that needs to be addressed.
-That’s plenty of time and will help you mitigate unmanageable or even dangerous fast, like a tree that’s about to fall.
+Perform routine inspections to identify any signs of disease, pest infestations, or damage.
+Field managers don’t necessarily need to inspect weekly, but making a habit of inspecting once per month or quarterly will help them identify and curb issues (including dangerous situations, like a dead tree that’s about to fall).

 Proper Pruning and Trimming